wizard97/3400_team5electricboogaloo/docs/Milestone1Page.md

 See [here](https://www.youtube.com/watch?v=ddbK3lsctK8) for a video demonstration of our robot's line-following functionality!

 #### Figure Eight Path
+The two "outer" line sensors are used for perpendicular line detection (i.e. for detecting an intersection).
+When the "outer" line sensors detect black, the robot registers that it has traveled one "block".
+Additionally, it can be commanded to turn either clockwise or counter-clockwise by speeding up the left servo in the forward direction and the right servo backwards, or the right servo in the forward direction and the left servo backwards, respectively.

+[CODE GOES HERE]

+As shown by our code above, our algorithm for the figure eight specifically first assumes that our robot does NOT start at an intersection, and then uses a counter (mod 8) to determine whether to turn clockwise, keep straight, or turn counter-clockwise.

 See [here](https://www.youtube.com/watch?v=XTS3uJ2DYwY) for a video demonstration of our robot following a figure eight path!